THAMIZH-ARASU/contextiva/docs/project_requirements.md

 As a AI Agent Developer, I want a secured API endpoint to send a text query, so that I can receive the most relevant KnowledgeItems from my project.

 #### Acceptance Criteria:
-- A new endpoint POST /api/v1/rag/query is created and secured using the JWT authentication dependency (from Story 1.4).
+- A new endpoint POST `/api/v1/rag/query` is created and secured using the JWT authentication dependency (from Story 1.4).
 - The endpoint accepts a Pydantic schema containing at least project_id and query_text.
 - The incoming query_text is converted to an embedding using the configured Embedding Provider (from Story 2.2).
 - The system performs a vector similarity search (using pgvector) against KnowledgeItems that match the project_id.
-- The search MUST return the top-K (e.g., K=5, configurable via settings.py) matching KnowledgeItem chunks.
+- The search MUST return the top-K (e.g., K=5, configurable via `settings.py`) matching KnowledgeItem chunks.
 - E2E tests are created to ingest a document (using the API from Story 2.5) and then successfully query for its content.

 ### Story 3.2: Advanced RAG - Hybrid Search & Re-ranking
 As a AI Agent Developer, I want the RAG query endpoint to optionally support Hybrid Search and Re-ranking, so that I can improve the relevance of my search results (FR10).

 #### Acceptance Criteria:
-- The POST /api/v1/rag/query endpoint is updated to accept optional boolean flags: use_hybrid_search and use_re_ranking.
+- The POST `/api/v1/rag/query` endpoint is updated to accept optional boolean flags: `use_hybrid_search` and `use_re_ranking`.
-- If use_hybrid_search is true, the system performs both vector search (from 3.1) and traditional keyword search (e.g., BM25/full-text search) and merges the results.
+- If `use_hybrid_search` is true, the system performs both vector search (from 3.1) and traditional keyword search (e.g., BM25/full-text search) and merges the results.
-- If use_re_ranking is true, the initial set of retrieved chunks (from AC 3.1.5 or 3.2.2) is passed to an LLM provider (from Story 2.2) to re-rank them for relevance to the original query.
+- If `use_re_ranking` is true, the initial set of retrieved chunks (from AC 3.1.5 or 3.2.2) is passed to an LLM provider (from Story 2.2) to re-rank them for relevance to the original query.
-- Configuration in settings.py is added to enable/disable these features by default (e.g., RAG_USE_HYBRID_SEARCH=false, RAG_USE_RERANKING=false).
+- Configuration in `settings.py` is added to enable/disable these features by default (e.g., RAG_USE_HYBRID_SEARCH=false, RAG_USE_RERANKING=false).
 - E2E tests are updated to validate the behavior when these flags are enabled and disabled.

 ### Story 3.3: Advanced RAG - Agentic RAG (Synthesis)
 As a AI Agent Developer, I want the RAG query endpoint to optionally return a synthesized, natural language answer, so that my agent can consume a direct response instead of just raw chunks (FR10).

 #### Acceptance Criteria:
-- The POST /api/v1/rag/query endpoint is updated to accept an optional boolean flag: use_agentic_rag.
+- The POST `/api/v1/rag/query` endpoint is updated to accept an optional boolean flag: use_agentic_rag.
 - If use_agentic_rag is true, the system takes the final (re-ranked) chunks, along with the original query, and passes them to an LLM provider (from Story 2.2) with a "summarize" or "answer based on context" prompt.
 - The API response is updated to include a new optional field, synthesized_answer, containing the LLM's natural language response.
 - Configuration in settings.py is added to enable/disable this feature by default (RAG_USE_AGENTIC=false).